Jankyboy/dev_centre_docs/fusiontime/fusiontime-data-engine/select.md

 ---
 title: Select | FusionCharts
 description: Utilize the Select operation to display specific columns of the DataTable.
-Explore our article and discover more about the Select operation on the Data Table.
+Explore our article and discover more about the Select operation in Data AI.
 heading: Select
 ---